Getting Divorced Without an Address For Your Husband or Wife

 What If you can’t get an address for your husband or wife?

-If your husband or wife have moved abroad and there is very little chance of you obtaining their address, the court will usually allow you to proceed with the divorce.
+If your husband or wife has moved abroad and there is very little chance of you obtaining their address, the court will usually allow you to proceed with the divorce.

 If they are likely to still be in the UK, the court will want you to find the address.